-Table 2-18.
+Table 4-18.
 Muxing Example

-100PZ Pin Default Function Control 1 Option2 Control 2 Option 3 Control 3 18 GIOA[7] PINMMR2[16] N2HET[29] PINMMR2[17] - -
+100 PZ PIN DEFAULT FUNCTION CONTROL 1 OPTION2 CONTROL 2 OPTION 3 CONTROL 3 18 GIOA[7] PINMMR2[16] N2HET[29] PINMMR2[17]

-- When GIOA[7] is configured as an output pin in the GIO module control register, then the programmed output level appears on pin 18 by default.
-The PINMMR2[16] bit is set by default to indicate that the GIOA[7] signal is selected to be output. - If the application needs to output the N2HET[29] signal on pin 18, it must clear PINMMR2[16] and set PINMMR2[17]. - Note that the pin is connected as input to both the GIO and N2HET modules.
+- When GIOA[7] is configured as an output pin in the GPIO module control register, then the programmed output level appears on pin 18 by default.
+The PINMMR2[16] bit is set by default to indicate that the GIOA[7] signal is selected to be output. - If the application must output the N2HET[29] signal on pin 18, it must clear PINMMR2[16] and set PINMMR2[17]. - The pin is connected as input to both the GPIO and N2HET modules.
 That is, there is no input multiplexing on this pin.

-2.3.2 General Rules for Multiplexing Control Registers
+4.3.2 General Rules for Multiplexing Control Registers

 - The PINMMR control registers can only be written in privileged mode.
-A write in a non-privileged mode will generate an error response. - If the application writes all 0's to any PINMMR control register, then the default functions are selected for the affected pins.

-- Each byte in a PINMMR control register is used to select the functionality for a given pin.
-If the application sets more than one bit within a byte for any pin, then the default function is selected for this pin - Some bits within the PINMMR registers could be associated with internal pads that are not brought out in the 100 pin package.
-As a result, bits marked reserved should not be written as a 1.
+A write in a nonprivileged mode will generate an error response. - If the application writes all 0s to any PINMMR control register, then the default functions are selected for the affected pins. - Each byte in a PINMMR control register is used to select the functionality for a given pin.
+If the application sets more than 1 bit within a byte for any pin, then the default function is selected for this pin. - Some bits within the PINMMR registers could be associated with internal pads that are not brought out in the 100pin package.
+As a result, bits marked reserved should not be written as 1.

-2.4 Special Multiplexed Options
+4.4 Special Multiplexed Options